How Israel was duped as Hamas planned devastating assault

 "They surprised us and they came fast from many spots — both from the air and the ground and the sea."

-Osama Hamdan, the Hamas representative in Lebanon, told Reuters the attack showed Palestinians had the will to achieve their goals "regardless of Israel's military power and capabilities."
+Mr Osama Hamdan, the Hamas representative in Lebanon, told Reuters the attack showed Palestinians had the will to achieve their goals "regardless of Israel's military power and capabilities".

 'THEY RAN RIOT'